isabella232/experience-manager-headless-adaptive-forms.en/help/create-a-headless-adaptive-form.md

 ## Create an Adaptive Form  {#create-an-adaptive-form-components}

 1. Login to your [!DNL Experience Manager Forms] Author instance.
-It can be a Cloud instance or a local development instance.

 1. Enter your credentials on the Experience Manager login page.
 After you are logged in, in the upper-left corner, tap **[!UICONTROL Adobe Experience Manager]** &gt; **[!UICONTROL Forms]** &gt; **[!UICONTROL Forms & Documents]**.